hpreston/cicd_learning_lab/environment_prep.md

       MANTL_CONTROL: <MANTL SERVER ADDRESS PROVIDED BY LAB ADMIN>
     ```

 6. Save your secrets file, but do NOT add or commit it to your repo.
+	* **Pay particular attention that you do not mistakenly ADD your completed secrets file to git.
+If you are leveraging an IDE or GUI to execute the git add/commit/push steps, it is very easy to send sensitive files to GitHub**
 7. Run this command to create the encrypted **.drone.sec** file.

     ```
     # Replace USERNAME with your GitHub username
     drone secure --repo USERNAME/cicd_demoapp --in drone_secrets.yml
     ```

 8. Add this file to git, commit and push it to GitHub.
 When you `git push` you may be prompted for your GitHub credentials, provide them.
 The code below will commit and push ONLY the encrypted file, not the clear text file.
-** Note: if you are using a graphical IDE and choose to use that for your commit/push actions, it's very easy to _accidentally_ save and commit all changed files in a directory, therefore _accidentally_ pushing your clear text secrets YML file.
-Be conscious of what you commit and push.
+	* **Note: if you are using a graphical IDE and choose to use that for your commit/push actions, it's very easy to _accidentally_ save and commit all changed files in a directory, therefore _accidentally_ pushing your clear text secrets YML file.
+Be conscious of what you commit and push.**

     ```
     # add the file to the git repo
     git add .drone.sec